AngelFelizR/nyc-taxi-project/data/README.md

 In this project will use a subset of the data available in the [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

-I will focus our attention to the 2023 data available on the **High Volume For-Hire Vehicle** as you can see below.
+I will focus our attention to the 2022 and 2023 data available on the **High Volume For-Hire Vehicle** as you can see below.

 ![](01-source-page.png)